-An employee who feels the confidentiality of information contained in his/her personnel file has been violated and is prepared to present evidence and/or testimony substantiating such an allegation, may seek redress through the President or may pursue the matter formally through the grievance procedure.
+An employee who feels the confidentiality of information contained in their personnel file has been violated and is prepared to present evidence and/or testimony substantiating such an allegation, may seek redress through the President or may pursue the matter formally through the grievance procedure.

 No derogatory material shall be placed in the official personnel file without the employee's knowledge.
 The employee may attach comments to such material.